 Ethics, Politics, and Democracy

-This volume examines continuities and change in the normative underpinnings of both ancient and modern practices of political governance, public duties, private virtues, and personal rights and responsibilities.
-As such, it stands at the multi-disciplinary intersection between the practice of democratic citizenship and the exercise of political ethics.
-Interlinked chapters address law and morality in history, from Ancient Mesopotamia and Enlightenment Europe to modern America; the new millennium's scientific and technological transformations; evolving links among different systems of belief; and complex ethical issues in domestic and international democratic governance, in varying contexts, across today's globalizing world.
+This volume examines continuities and change in the normative underpinnings of both ancient and modern practices of political governance, public duties, private virtues, and personal responsibilities.
+As such, it stands at the cross-disciplinary intersection between the practice of democratic citizenship and the exercise of political ethics.
+Contributors address law and morality in history, from Ancient Mesopotamia and Enlightenment Europe to modern America and the new millennium’s scientific and technological transformations; the links among different systems of belief; and complex ethical issues in domestic and international democratic governance in the context of today’s globalized world.

 About the Editor

 Jose V. Ciprut is a social systems scientist and an international political economist.
 His expertise is in national development, regional security, international relations, and the global political economy.
 As independent scholar and seminar director, he is the convening editor also of The Art Of The Feud: Reconceptualizing International Relations, and Of Fears And Foes: Security and Insecurity in a Globalizing International Political Economy.